 What is a charity?

 The Charities Act 2011 describes a charity as "an institution established for charitable purposes only", which is "subject to the control of the High Court's charity law jurisdiction."

 According to the Charity Commission (the independent government department that registers and regulates charities in England and Wales): "Charities exist to benefit the public, not specific individuals.
 Because of this, charities pay reduced business rates and receive tax breaks but are restricted in what they can do and how they work."
 Charities must observe charity law, which includes being transparent about their activities and only do things that are charitable according to law.
 They are normally run by trustees who do not benefit from the charity.

-A CIO is a new legal form of charity launched in 2013, as the Charity Commission explains: “Created in response to requests from charities for a new structure which could provide some of the benefits of being a company, without some of the burdens.”
-CIO’s must only register with the Charity Commission.
-Visit the organisation’s website to find out about setting up and running a charity.
-The GOV.UK website also features information about setting up a charity and tax rules for charities.
+A CIO is a new legal form of charity launched in 2013, as the Charity Commission explains: "Created in response to requests from charities for a new structure which could provide some of the benefits of being a company, without some of the burdens."
+CIO's must only register with the Charity Commission.
+Visit the organisation's pages on the GOV.UK website to find out about setting up and running a charity.
+The GOV.UK website also features information about tax rules for charities.

 You might not want to get rich and your business idea might be very worthy, but that doesn't mean you have what it takes to run a successful social enterprise.
 You must be able to sell and manage a wide range of other tasks – running a social enterprise requires no less hard work or commitment than any other business.

 You might be able to access funding to help start or run your social enterprise (although don't take that as a given).
 Your business model must be economically viable.
 There must be sufficient market demand for your products and you must make sales if your cash flow is to remain healthy.